Rahulpanchal16/StudentCRUD/README.md

  - Used Spring JPA for implementing the logic for interactions between DB and the repository layer in the project.
  - Implemented Global Exception Handling and Custom Exceptions.
  - Followed the correct Project architecture to build the model layer.
- - Excposed the operations as REST endpoints.
+ - Exposed the operations as REST endpoints.
  - Also made use of Lombok to generate getters and setters dynamically.